-If you are a lay employee engaged in simultaneous employment with more than one parish, Archdiocesan agency, or adopting related Catholic agency, you must be expected to complete at least 1,000 Hours of Service (720 Hours of Service for those employees working 720 Hours of Service during 2017) through a single parish, Archdiocesan agency, or adopting related agency in order to participate in the Plan.
-Further, if you are engaged in simultaneous employment with more than one parish, agency, or adopting related agency, you must be expected to work 1,000 Hours of Service (720 Hours of Service for those employees working 720 Hours of Service during 2017) in the 12-month period from date of hire (and thereafter, the Plan Year) through the individual employing parish, agency, or adopting related agency which is making the Employer contribution in order to share in that Employer contribution.
+If you are a lay employee engaged in simultaneous employment with more than one parish, Archdiocesan agency, or adopting related Catholic agency, you must be expected to complete at least 1,000 Hours of Service through a single parish, Archdiocesan agency, or adopting related agency in order to participate in the Plan.
+Further, if you are engaged in simultaneous employment with more than one parish, agency, or adopting related agency, you must be expected to work 1,000 Hours of Service in the 12-month period from date of hire (and thereafter, the Plan Year) through the individual employing parish, agency, or adopting related agency which is making the Employer contribution in order to share in that Employer contribution.